Generation IV (Gen IV)

 The Nuclear Engineering Division is actively participating in the development of Generation IV systems and their underlying technologies.
 Key areas of contribution include reactor physics, thermal-hydraulics, structural mechanics, safety, and fuel cycle technologies.
 Argonne also contributes to the technical leadership and coordination of the Generation IV initiative for the Department of Energy.

-Generation IV Fact Sheet (PDF file, 73 KB)
+Generation IV Fact Sheet (73 KB)